Are Video Games Destroying Your Motivation?

 Are video games destroying your motivation?

 No, video games themselves are not the problem.
-However, excessive or unstructured gaming can reduce motivation by overstimulating the brain with🎮 Ready to Apply This IRL?
+However, excessive or unstructured gaming can reduce motivation by overstimulating the brain with instant rewards, making real-life tasks feel less engaging.🎮 Ready to Apply This IRL?

 Reading is step one.
 Testing is step two.